Problematic Sexual Behaviour in Children

 How does sexuality education for children help?

 The benefits of early sexuality education for children are immeasurable.
-It lays the foundations for understanding and practicing consent in later relationships, and helps facilitate a positive attitude to the possibility of fulfilling, safe and pleasurable intimate partnerships and experiences.
+It lays the foundations for understanding and practising consent in later relationships, and helps facilitate a positive attitude to the possibility of fulfilling, safe and pleasurable intimate partnerships and experiences.
 ‘We know that children who have adequate, comprehensive and accurate sexuality education from a young age have much better outcomes later on in life,’ Vanessa confirms.
 ‘They’re empowered and they can make good decisions.
 Countries who do this well have fewer teen pregnancies, less sexually transmitted infections, and, importantly, those young people delay their first experience of sexual intercourse because they’ve learned that it’s an experience for adult minds and bodies only, not for children.’

 Where to from here?

 Want to know more about how to have conversations about sex and sexuality with your children?
 You’re in luck!
 Vanessa Hamilton has compiled a fantastic three-part course for ParentTV members, packed with tips on how to answer curly questions, what words to use, what topics to cover, and when to do it.